jfmartinz/ResourceHub/Programming Languages/PHP/readme.md

 ## Additional Resources

-The additional resources section will compile a list of books, online communities, forums, and other valuable resources for PHP developers.
+> The additional resources section will compile a list of books, online communities, forums, and other valuable resources for PHP developers.
 It will provide recommendations for further reading, networking opportunities, and places to seek help and advice.
 This section aims to support continuous learning and professional growth in PHP development.

 ### PHP Communities

 <table width="100%">
  <tr>
-   <th>Community</th>
+   <th>Resource Name</th>
    <th>Description</th>
  </tr>
  <tr>